-In last week’s message, I included part of an essay from a 5th grader about what makes his dad so great.
-Today I want to feature another essay, although I think you’ll agree that this one is much more sobering.
+Last week’s blog included part of an essay from a 5th grader about what makes his dad so great.
+Today we feature another essay, although this one is much more sobering.

 Here’s what one girl wrote about her father: